The School of Athens by Raphael

 “The School of Athens” by Raphael is one of the most famous frescoes of the Italian Renaissance.
 It is widely reproduced because of its artistry and because of the subjects portrayed.
 In 1508, the 25-year old painter Raphael was summoned to the Vatican by Pope Julius II (1503-13) and given the most important commission of his career, the decoration of the Papal Apartments, including the Stanza Della Segnatura.

 In the centre are Plato and Aristotle, two of the most influential philosophers of ancient Greece.
 Plato is on the left.
 He was a pupil of Socrates and is pointing up to the sky.
 His gesture is emphasizing the importance of ideas to the spirit.
 His face was painted to resemble the great Renaissance artist and scientist Leonardo da Vinci.
 On the right is Aristotle who was Plato’s pupil.
-His hand is open palm facing down to the earth to emphasise the importance of studying physical evidence as the source knowledge.
+His hand is open palm facing down to the earth to emphasise the importance of studying physical evidence as the source of knowledge.

 The fresco itself includes 21 distinct figures set against a backdrop of a school.
-The fresco contains images of statues.
+The fresco has images of statues.
 One statue is of Apollo, the Greek god of light and music, holding a lyre.
 The other statue is of Athena, the Greek goddess of wisdom, shown in her Roman form as Minerva.
 Below are some of the central historical figures numbered together with a legend for identification.
 Identification is not precise for many of the figures, and even the ones in the legend below are uncertain.
 Determining the identification is difficult because Raphael made no descriptions and left no documents to explain the painting.

 Legend: 1) Zeno 2) Epicurus 4) Anaximander 5) Averroes 6) Pythagoras 7) Alexander the Great 8) Xenophon 9) Raphael 10) Aeschines 11) Parmenides 12) Socrates 13) Heraclitus 14) Plato 15) Aristotle 16) Diogenes 17) Plotinus 18) Euclid 19) Strabo 20) Ptolemy 21) Protogenes